History menu >

 A history of the Farnborough Court Red Cross hospital in Hampshire

-During WWI, surgeon Lawrie Hugh McGavin worked at both the Michie Hospital and the Farnborough Court Auxiliary Hospital.
+During WWI, visiting surgeon Lawrie Hugh McGavin worked at both the Michie Hospital and the Farnborough Court Auxiliary Hospital.
 We searched for the history of Farnborough Court but found very little information on the Internet.

 However, here is what we have found, telling the story of some of the people who lived there and nearby.
 Please get in touch if you, or your society, have information or photos which could be added to this page.